aanyas72/design-canvas/README.md

 ## Modes

 - **Timed Canvas** (`/canvas`) — Free-form canvas.
 Enter a prompt to pull a matching asset palette, then drag, scale, rotate, and recolor pieces to compose a design.
+Solo mode.
 - **AI Game Mode** (`/game`) — You and an AI agent get the same prompt and the same asset palette.
 A timer runs while you place assets on your canvas; the AI plans and places on its own canvas in parallel.
 Compare results when time's up.
+- **Collaborative Canvas**(`canvas/collab/{code}`) You can invite a friend to a collaborative canvas and work on designs together by sharing a link.
 - **Asset Library** (`/upload`) — Upload SVGs (drag-and-drop or file picker), generate new ones from a text prompt via Gemini, auto-label them (name/tags/moods) via Gemini, and save them to Supabase for use in both modes.

 ## How asset matching works